 The skills we need for the world we want

-DeepMay is a shared practice of experimenting with technology, art, and theory.
+DeepMay is a shared experimental practice in technology and in community

-DeepMay is a growing network of tech-critical builders working on projects for a different future.
-Our experimental tech education camps bring together artists, engineers, hackers, and organizers.
-We gather at secluded natural locations to teach skills and build tools for autonomy.
+DeepMay is a growing network, honing technical skills and working on projects together for a different future.
+Our experimental tech education camps bring together DIY technologists, tinkerers, autodidacts, artists, theorists, and organizers.
+We gather at secluded natural locations to teach one another technical skills and to build tools for autonomy.

 Summer ’25 Camp

-For its fourth iteration, DeepMay will take place in New York’s scenic Hudson Valley from August 22nd-31st.
-On a nine-acre property in the Catskill mountains we will gather for a week of hands-on learning and experimentation.
-Core topics will include data processing & visualization, deploying autonomous tech infrastructure, and graphic design.
-Beyond these three classes we will offer a variety of workshops and lectures on a range of topics including security training, todo, todo.
-As with prior camps, we aim to minimize the boundary between teacher and student, leaving ample room for impromptu skill-shares and collaboration.
+The fourth iteration of DeepMay will take place in New York’s Hudson Valley from August 22nd-31st.
+We will gather for a week of hands-on learning and experimentation on a nine-acre property in the Catskill mountains.
+Core topics of inquiry will include analyizing leaked data sets, deploying autonomous tech infrastructure, and graphic design.
+Beyond these three tracks, we will offer a variety of workshops and lectures on a range of topics including digital privacy, LoRa radio, and DIY solar panel rigs.
+As with prior camps, we seek a porous boundary between teacher and student, leaving ample room for impromptu skill-shares and collaboration.
+DeepMay is not like other schools.

 Call for proposals Summer 2025